Regis College Senior Honors Program

 Thesis - Open Access

 The popularity of zombies has reached new heights within the last few decades, becoming a viral media sensation.
 The zombie has spread from films into new forms of media and infected many aspects of life, amassing hordes of fans along the way.
 Zombies have even moved beyond the screen to take over popular events such as world-wide "zombie crawls", zombie-themed races, and even zombie burlesque shows.
 No one is safe from the ever-present zombie.
 This thesis will examine this pop culture phenomenon through current trends in modern zombie films and explore how these films comment on cultural fears and concerns.
 Ultimately, this project explores how modern zombie films portray the conflict between humanist and posthumanist ideals and ask an especially pressing question of the postmodern era- what does it mean to be human?

 Date of Award

 © Ashley Knox

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Knox, Ashley, "Resurrecting the Humanity of the Undead: Humanism and Posthumanism in Zombie Films" (2015).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 644.